somratexel/ngx-slider/README.md

 ## NgxSlider

-This project is a carousel slider slider with some basic configuration for Angular 4
+This project is a carousel slider with some basic configuration for Angular 4

 ## GitHub
 https://github.com/somratexel/ngx-slider